briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

 magazines or speed loaders containing ammunition anywhere in a vehicle, without being transported as described in that subsection, as long as no ammunition is in a firearm, other than a handgun, in the vehicle other than as permitted under any other provision of this chapter or Ohio R.C.
-Chapter 2923.
+[Chapter 2923][ORC Chapter 2923].
 A person who is carrying a valid concealed handgun license may have one or more magazines or speed loaders containing ammunition anywhere in a vehicle without further restriction, as long as no ammunition is in a firearm, other than a handgun, in the vehicle other than as permitted under any provision of this chapter or Ohio R.C.
-Chapter 2923.\
+[Chapter 2923][ORC Chapter 2923].\
 (ORC 2923.16)

 ## 549.05   Failure to secure dangerous ordnance